Skip to content

 I stepped out of my cork sandals,

-placed my bare feet on our cool tile floor.
+placed my bare feet on our tile floor, matte and cool.

 She writes about marriage, motherhood, somatic Placement, and power.
 She lives in Europe with her husband and their three daughters.